 Become a Neurodiversity-Affirming Speech-Language Pathologist or Parent: Practical Steps & Questions to Ask

 Whether you’re a speech-language pathologist (SLP) wanting to make your practice more neurodiversity-affirming or a parent seeking the best services for your child, there are meaningful changes you can make today.
-Neurodiversity-affirming approaches recognize and celebrate each individual’s unique way of thinking and communicating moving away from rigid milestones and standardized testing toward child-led, strength-based support.
+Neurodiversity-affirming approaches recognize and celebrate each individual’s unique way of thinking and communicating, moving away from rigid milestones and standardized testing and toward child-led, strength-based support.

 For Speech-Language Pathologists & Practice Owners: How to Shift Toward a Neurodiversity-Affirming Practice